This is one of the safest Caribbean nations, but there's still good reason to lock up your valuables and watch your back.

-There are some parts of St John's where you're definitley on the "wrong side of the tracks" but it's pretty obvious as soon as you enter, so do a quick turnaround and move on.
+There are some parts of St John's where you're definitely on the "wrong side of the tracks" but it's pretty obvious as soon as you enter, so do a quick turnaround and move on.

 The level of petty crime is described by several foreign agencies as "moderate" for tourists.
-Like anywhere else in this region lock up your vauables back in your room (or use the hotel safe), keep jewellery and expensive cameras, music players and phones out of sight (or back at the hotel), and take only enough cash for the day.
+Like anywhere else in this region lock up your valuables back in your room (or use the hotel safe), keep jewelry and expensive cameras, music players and phones out of sight (or back at the hotel), and take only enough cash for the day.
 A travel credit card with a low balance and low daily limit is a good idea.

 Take care as you normally would when walking around at night.
-If you're on a yacht make sure you maintain security too.
+If you're on a yacht, make sure you maintain security too.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.